ngxs/store/README.md

 }
 ```

-Our plugins can also have injectables, simply decorator it with
+NGXS plugins can also contain injectables, simply include
 the `Injectable` decorator and pass it to your providers.

 To register them with NGXS, pass them via the options parameter
-in the module hookup like:
+in the module hookup:

 ```javascript
 @NgModule({